Why is expungement important?

 - For the Chicago Legal Clinic, click here

-For the Legal Assistance Foundation of Metropolitan Chicago, click here (specifically Juvenile expungement help desk: 312-433-5655)
+- For the Legal Assistance Foundation of Metropolitan Chicago, click here (To reach the juvenile expungement help desk call this number: 312-433-5655)